IcaroRodrigues/IcaroRodrigues/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=IcaroRodrigues.IcaroRodrigues)

 I am a full-stack developer.
-I love programming and do the best of me
+I love programming and give the best of me

 As a developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.